LeisureTech/cookiecutter-python/README.md

 ```

 ## Project Replay :dizzy:
+Cookiecutter replay is tricky.
+To make it easier, we keep the replay file in the template so we don't need to worry about the project configuration is being overwritten.
+It comes in handy when generating multiple projects from the same template is required.

-Edit the `cookiecutter-config.yml` file from the `/.template` folder:
+To perform a replay, the first thing you need to do is to edit the `cookiecutter-config.yml` file from the `/.template` folder according to your situation:
 ```yml
 default_context:
     full_name: "Leisure Mojo"